 A soak in the largest hot springs pool in the world is just what you need after sitting on a train all day!
 The therapeutic spring waters—called Yampah, or literally Big Medicine, by Ute Native Americans, are not to be missed.
 The hot spring pool dates back to 1888, and people have been coming from all over the world to experience the healing waters.

-However, I will say that the pricing structure does make it a little hard to swallow for the guests on the train schedule.
+However, I will say that the pricing structure makes it a little hard for the guests on the train schedule to swallow.
 An entry ticket is $35 to get in for a soak – whether you enter first thing in the morning – or with only 30 minutes of time before they close.
 Since our train coming from Moab got in at 8 – I basically only had 30 minutes to soak in the pool before they closed at 9.

 As things move forward for the train I hope that they can work out a more favorable schedule or discount with the hot springs for the future!

-As another alternative – you can also try out the Yampah Vapor Cave.
+Another alternative is to try out the Yampah Vapor Cave.
 They currently close at 9 PM.

 Explore the History